KLK3 Protein

 Kallikrein-5 Human Recombinant, Sf9

-Kallikrein-5 Human Recombinant produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 236 amino acids (67-293 a.a.) and having a molecular mass of 26.2kDa (Migrates at 28-40kDa on SDS-PAGE under reducing conditions).
+Recombinant human Kallikrein-5, produced in Sf9 Baculovirus cells, is a single, glycosylated polypeptide chain of 236 amino acids (67-293 a.a.).
+It has a molecular mass of 26.2 kDa and appears at 28-40 kDa on SDS-PAGE under reducing conditions.
+This KLK5 protein is expressed with a C-terminal 6-amino acid His tag and purified using proprietary chromatographic methods.

 Shipped with Ice Packs